Dynamit/referee/README.md

 From now on, when you make changes in your Storyboard files, they will be reflected in these source files upon compiling.

-If you need to setup different paths or configure `RObjc` further, check the `--help` flag for more information and documentation.
+If you need to setup different paths or configure `referee` further, check the `--help` flag for more information and documentation.

 ## Development